A Convenient Representation Theory of Lorentzian Pseudo-Tensors: $\mathcal{P}$ and $\mathcal{T}$ in $\operatorname{O}(1,3)$: What do we mean by `Time Reversal'? What do we mean by 'Time Reversal?'

 \subsection{Simplest Motivating Example: Velocities}

-It is illustrative to see how velocities naturally lead to a consideration of something like `charges' under the discrete reflection group.
+Before we come to the formalities of group and representation theory in the following sections, it is illustrative to see how something as simple as velocities lead naturally to a consideration of something like `parity' or `charges' under reflections of coordinates.
 Given a one dimensional trajectory $x(t)$, and its velocity function $u(t) = dx/dt$, a temporal reflection about $t=0$ gives us the corresponding function $x(-t)$.
 If we were naively given the function $u(t)$ and asked to perform a time reflection of it, we would just as well return the function $u(-t)$.
 However, this function is not the velocity of the time reversed trajectory:

 its negation is, as illustrated in Fig.~(\ref{fig:simpletraj}).